 Designed to take full advantage of the spectacular views, the home features walls of windows, allowing for unobstructed viewing of the sunrise over the bay in the morning and sunset over the ocean in the evening.
 Custom-made, operable windows were created for the corners of the buildings, creating for cross ventilation during hot summer days.
 The siding of the home was specifically selected because it will naturally age over time, further blending the home into the landscape.

 Along with limiting the visual impact of the home, Rose wanted to limit the environmental impact as well.
-The roof is covered with sea grass, allowing for the collection of rainwater which is stored in a large cistern.
-This design also allows for better thermal insulation and even acts as a noise reducer.
+The roof is covered with sea grass, which collects rainwater that is then stored in a large cistern.
+This design allows for better thermal insulation and acts as a noise reducer.

 On the inside of the home, rooms were designed around the views.
 The open concept kitchen and family room look out onto the property.
 The furniture is all low profile to allow for unobstructed views from anywhere in the space.
-Natural wood covers the walls and ceilings throughout the home, creating a warm and inviting feel, something that is often lacking in Minimalist spaces.
+Natural wood covers the walls and ceilings throughout the home, creating a warm and inviting feel, something that is often lacking in minimalist spaces.
 Rose’s use of natural finishes on the interior further cements his design philosophy of blending nature with his man-made structures.

 Article originally published July 20, 2017.
 Last update July 3, 2018.